lsegg/javascript-game-development-course-for-beginners/README.md

 # JavaScript Game Development Course for Beginners

-This is the codealong project for the [JavaScript Game Development Course for Beginners](https://www.youtube.com/watch?v=GFO_txvwK_c) by freeCodeCamp.
+This is the codealong endless runner game for the [JavaScript Game Development Course for Beginners](https://www.youtube.com/watch?v=GFO_txvwK_c) by freeCodeCamp.

 ## Built with 🛠️